Dunes 101: Where are the Indiana Dunes beaches?

 Most popular beaches

 To get to the State Park beach, just take State Road 49 north.
 You can park in either the main or west lot—both are right on the water.
-West Beach is one of several National Lakeshore access points along Highway 12.
-With the most parking and amenities of all the National Lakeshore sites, it’s a great spot for a beach day!
+West Beach is one of several National Park access points along Highway 12.
+With the most parking and amenities of all the National Park sites, it’s a great spot for a beach day!

 When to visit